Hassanyare/Minor_Applied_Data_Science/README.md

 **Loss function** - as adivised by [Tesnorflow](https://www.tensorflow.org/api_docs/python/tf/keras/losses/SparseCategoricalCrossentropy?version=stable) used the Sparse Categorical Crossentropy to compute the crossentropy loss between the labels and predictions.

+See this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Neural-networks/cnn_model.py) for the complete code of the model.

 ## Results